arthsindekar/kambaz-node-server-app/README.md

 ## 📌 Status

+## Finished Product!
-Actively developed and used in coursework at **Northeastern University (Khoury College of Computer Sciences)**.
+* Deployed on vercel and can be used in coursework at any university.
 ---

 ## 👨‍💻 Author